ISSF 10 meter air rifle: Pre 2013 finals rules

 The top eight shooters from the qualification round moved on to a finals event consisting of 10 shots – each decimal scored to a maximum of 10.9 – with the cumulative score determining the winner (qualification + finals score).
 Every scoring ring is 5 mm wide and sub-divided in 0.5 mm (≈ 0.1719 MOA) increments in 10 "subrings".
-Like the other scoring rings the maximum of 10.9 is derived from an additional set of 10 "subrings" within the center 10-point circle, increasing in 0.1 point value as the rings approach the center of the target.
+Like the other scoring rings, the maximum of 10.9 is derived from an additional set of 10 "subrings" within the center 10-point circle, increasing in 0.1 point value as the rings approach the center of the target.

 2013 to 2018 finals rules

-In November 2012, The ISSF announced other finals rules.
+In November 2012, The ISSF announced other final rules.
 This finals rules had the best eight shooters starting from zero, eliminating the qualification scores that used to be combined with the finals scores for competition results.
-The format consisted of 20 finals shots scored in 0.1 point value as the rings approach the center of the target, setting the highest possible 20 shots score at 218.0 points.
+The format consisted of 20 final shots scored in 0.1 point value as the rings approach the center of the target, setting the highest possible 20 shots score at 218.0 points.

 2018 finals rules

-Since 2018 the ISSF finals rules rank the eight best shooters starting from zero, eliminating the qualification scores.
+Since 2018, the ISSF finals rules have ranked the eight best shooters, starting from zero and eliminating qualification scores.
 The format consists of 2 series of 5 shots each, to be fired within 250 seconds per series.
-This is followed by 14 single shots each fired on command with 50 seconds for each shot.
-Eliminations of the lowest scoring finalists begin after the tenth shot (series + first 2 single shots) and continue after every two shots, until the gold and silver medalists are decided.
+This is followed by 14 single shots fired on command, with 50 seconds for each shot.
+Eliminations of the lowest-scoring finalists begin after the tenth shot (series + first 2 single shots) and continue after every two shots until the gold and silver medalists are decided.
 There is a total of 24 finals shots, setting the highest possible 24 shots score at 261.6 points.
-If there is a tie for the lowest ranking athlete to be eliminated, the tied athletes will fire additional tie-breaking single shots until the tie is broken.
+If there is a tie for the lowest-ranking athlete to be eliminated, the tied athletes will fire additional tie-breaking single shots until the tie is broken.

 Equipment

+Air rifle

+The occurrence of high scores in modern times is mainly due to the continuous development of precision match air rifles from spring-piston type designs into single-stroke pneumatic and then regulated pre-charged pneumatic (PCP) designs.
+Modern PCP match rifles feature regulated powerplants to minimize shot-to-shot variation in output pressure and resulting muzzle velocity.
+Modern PCP rifles are practically recoilless and vibration-free.
+Mechanical and electronic match triggers offer low shot development time (at low lock times, factors like the dwell time of the pellet in the barrel become influential).
+Weight and balance can be tailored via an adjustable stock and various accessories to the individual shooter's preferences, promoting comfortable and accurate shooting.
+ISSF rules mandate the use of non-magnifying diopter and globe sights.